Skip to Main Content

 • Test your thesis statement.
 It should be a significant, single, specific, and supportable statement.

-• Ask whether each paragraph directly supports your thesis statement.
+• Make sure each paragraph directly supports your thesis statement.

 • Use transitions to move from one idea/one paragraph to another.
-This helps to create “flow” in your writing.
+This helps your writing flow.

 Editing